thomasgruebl/ubuntu-bluetooth-menu/README.md

   -d, --default                         [In combincation with --config] Specify device ID of default device (e.g. --default E4:AF:22:11:22:33)
   -s, --secondary                       [In combincation with --config] Specify device ID of secondary device -na, --disable-autostart              By default, autostart is enabled.
-Disable autostart using this flag
+Disable autostart using this flag -f, --fetch-interval                  Specify fetch interval for searching for available bluetooth devices and updating the menu
 ```

+## Contributing

+1. Fork the repository
+2. Create a new feature branch (`git checkout -b my-feature-branch-name`)
+3. Commit your new changes (`git commit -m 'commit message' <changed-file>`)
+4. Push changes to the branch (`git push origin my-feature-branch-name`)
+5. Create a Pull Request

+## TODO
+- Create Daemon (or systemd service)